A determined cervical cancer patient

 It was the abnormal bleeding with intercourse that led me to schedule an appointment with my Ob-Gyn, who was able to see a visible mass on my cervix.
 He did a biopsy to confirm if it was cancerous.
 Even at that time the Pap sample collected with my biopsy came back “normal”.

 A gynecological oncologist subsequently identified my cancer as early stage.
 We decided to do a trachelectomy which is a procedure to remove the cervix and surrounding lymph nodes.
 This approach preserves fertility; and the panel of oncologists that reviewed my labs decided no further treatment was needed.
-April 2014 I was diagnosed with a recurrence; my cancer had progressed significantly.
+In April 2014, I was diagnosed with a recurrence; my cancer had progressed significantly.
 I had lymph nodes involved as well as multiple masses.
-With this recurrence, I went through six rounds of carbo/taxol/avastin and then six weeks of external pelvic radiation and cisplatin.
+With this recurrence, I went through more cervical cancer treatment - six rounds of carbo/taxol/avastin and then six weeks of external pelvic radiation and cisplatin.

 I started to chronicle everything I was going through in an online blog.
 I joined the Teal Ladies group on Facebook comprised of other women with gynecologic cancers who offer support and sense of community.
 There’s even a special trachelectomy group, although I am apparently the only person in the trachelectomy group dealing with a recurrence.
 In my broader search for more of a support community, I found a cancer group on the west side of Indianapolis, but no one else there shared my diagnosis of cervical cancer.
 I felt alone.